sf-wdi-19-20/staging-modules/w1_d4_1_functions_scope/README.md

   multiply(5, 7) => 35
   ```

-  2. Write a function that swap two values at two different indexes in an array.
+  2. Write a function that swaps two values at two different indexes in an array.

   ```
   swap(["moe", "larry", "curly"], 0, 2) => ["curly", "larry", "moe"]